Romanian Homemade Borsch

 Step 9

-Pour 4-5 liters of hot water well, mix, add the cherry leaves and larch.
+Pour 4-5 liters of hot water, mix, add the cherry leaves and lovage.

 Romanian Homemade Borsch - Step 9